-In general, the SAF has a dual focus and is designed to support students from socioeconomically disadvantaged backgrounds with ongoing needs for financial support AND provide emergency financial assistance for other students.
+The SAF has a dual focus and is designed to support students from socio-economically disadvantaged backgrounds with ongoing needs for financial support AND provide emergency financial assistance for other students.

-In all cases, HEIs are responsible for targeting the available resources at those students most in need.
+HEIs are responsible for directing available resources to those students most in need.
 It is important that students are given timely access to information on the SAF and how to apply.
-HEIs are required to make decisions regarding the allocation of SAF students having regard to the guidelines and criteria set out in this document.
+HEIs are required to make decisions regarding the allocation of SAF to students having regard to the guidelines and criteria set out in this document.

 Since 2017, an additional €1 million per year has been allocated to the SAF with HEIs asked to prioritise and ring-fence this element of funding for the support of part-time students who are lone parents or members of the other access target groups identified in the National Access Plan: A Strategic Action Plan for Equity of Access, Participation and Success in Higher Education 2022-2028.
-From 2022/23 onwards, HEIs are permitted to transfer unallocated funding from this ring-fenced element into the general allocation without making a formal request to the HEA once:
+From 2022/23 onwards, HEIs are permitted to transfer unallocated funding from this ring-fenced element into the general allocation without making a formal request to the HEA, provided: